manolofperez/DeepID/EmpiricalData/Euphorbia/README.md

 input_traits_sep.txt - Traits for the *Euphorbia balsamifera* subsp. *sepium*

-TrainedModels - Folder containing all the trained models resulting from running the file "Train_Test_Predict.ipynb".
+Extract_SNPs.R - R script to extract the single SNP from each locus having the fewest missing values.